IviriusMain/Ivirius-Text-Editor/README.md

 | **AI text generation**                   | ❌ | ❌ | ✅ |
 | **New file templates**                   | ❌ | ❌ | ✅ |
 | **Full context menu & selection flyout** | ❌ | ❌ | ✅ |
-## 🔐 Privacy policy

-The privacy policy for Ivirius Text Editor Plus can be found in the setup window.

-## 🛠️ Open source code

-Because this is paid software, we cannot publish the full code, but this repository contains some useful tools, converters, classes, helpers and styles from Ivirius Text Editor Plus.

 ## 💬 Social links